 This is why it's important to understand the key components of a legally binding contract when drafting an agreement.

-Key Components and Unenforceable Contract Terms.
+Unenforceable Contract Terms.

 Legally binding contracts must include a 'bargain'.
 This is to say one party doing something in exchange for the other party doing something else; which is typically paying money.